jkempf42/kube-volttron/cluster-config/README.md

     10.0.0.0/8
     172.16.0.0/12
     192.168.0.0/16

-Since Docker tends to use the 172 range and many internal networks use the 192 range, for most purposes, the 10 range is best as it has the most number of addresses available.

-Assuming you choose that, you then need to choose a subnet range.
 We'll use `10.8.0.0/24`, with the central node server having address `10.8.0.1` and the first gateway node having `10.8.0.2`.
 Note that these addresses are only the address of the Wireguard point to point VPN interface, and have nothing to do with the IP addresses of other interfaces in your gateway node or central node.

-#### Creating the wg0 interface configuration file.
+##### Creating the `wg0` interface configuration file on the central node

-The next step is to create a configuration file for the two peers (central node and gateway node).
-First, we'll do the central node.
+The next step is to create a configuration file for the central node which acts as the Wireguard server.

-Using your favorite editor, open a new file in `/etc/wireguard` (running as sudo) called `wg0.conf`.
+Using your favorite editor, open a new file `/etc/wireguard/wg0.conf` (running as `sudo`).
 Edit the file to insert the following configuration:

 	[Interface]
 	PrivateKey = <insert private key of central node here>